Chumbyte/vi3nr/README.md

 ## Thanks

-Y. Ben-Shabat is supported by the Marie Sklodowska-Curie grant agreement No. 893465 S. Gould is a recipient of an ARC Future Fellowship (proj. no. LP200100421) funded by the Australian Government.
+S. Gould is a recipient of an ARC Future Fellowship (proj. no. LP200100421) funded by the Australian Government.

 ## Citation